 - Yellow rock sugar

 After the hour and a half has passed, the boneless beef chunks are removed.
 The remaining broth is allowed to simmer for another hour and a half or so.
-The pho broth is then strained and then seasoned with fish sauce, salt and rock sugar.
+The pho broth is then strained and seasoned with fish sauce, salt and rock sugar.
 At this point, the pho broth should look clear and free from impurities.
 It is perfectly acceptable for it to taste strong and even salty at this point as well because the taste will be toned down once the broth is poured over the unseasoned rice noodles and meat.

 Time Is Essential in Cooking Pho Broth